WM-SEMERU/hephaestus/README.md

 ## Reproduction and further research

 To reproduce the results of this project, run the notebooks 06_TrainModels and 07_Experiment, in order.
-Due to the random nature of training the models, your results may come out slightly differently than those in the `Documentation`.
+Due to the random nature of training the models, your results may come out slightly differently than those in the [Documentation](https://wm-semeru.github.io/hephaestus/).

 This project was built using [nbdev](https://nbdev.fast.ai/#Installing).
 If you would like to modify the Hephaestus library for research purposes, then you must install nbdev according to the instructions in the link above.